-- home finance mediation activity, and/or - insurance mediation activity relating to non-investment insurance contracts, and additionally carries on then a 'higher of' requirement applies.
+- home finance mediation activity, and/or - insurance mediation activity relating to non-investment insurance contracts - , and additionally carries on - designated investment business (i.e. is subject to IPRU(INV));

+then a 'higher of' requirement applies.
 This is set out in MIPRU 4.2.5R, which provides that in these circumstances, the higher of the capital resources requirements relating to the respective activities should apply.